--- generate a set of coords and a scalar field

 The above code snippets are from test052.py.

-The tool used here is described in CloudCompare wiki - Label Connected Components.
+The tools used here are described in CloudCompare wiki - Label Connected Components.

-This tool segments the selected cloud(s) in smaller parts separated by a minimum distance.
+These tools segment the cloud(s) in smaller parts separated by a minimum distance.
 Each part is a connected component (i.e. a set of ‘connected’ points).

 For the test, we create a cloud with clear gaps, using a sclice operation: